DGLE-HQ/DGLE/ReadMe.md

 You can find build instructions [here](DGLE2/blob/master/docs/HowToBuild.txt).

-Also if you want to participate in the project development process you must read and understand [development rules](DGLE2/blob/master/docs/DevelopmentRules.txt).
+Also if you want to participate in the project development process you must read and understand [Development Rules](DGLE2/blob/master/docs/DevelopmentRules.txt).

 ## Documentation